Cray-HPE/docs-csm/operations/power_management/Shut_Down_and_Power_Off_the_Management_Kubernetes_Cluster.md

     **CAUTION:** The modular coolant distribution unit \(MDCU\) in a liquid-cooled HPE Cray EX2000 cabinet (also referred to as a Hill or TDS cabinet) typically receives power from its management cabinet PDUs.
 If the system includes an EX2000 cabinet, **do not power off** the management cabinet PDUs, Powering off the MDCU will cause an emergency power off \(EPO\) of the cabinet and may result in data loss or equipment damage.

-12. (Optional) If a liquid-cooled EX2000 cabinet is not receiving MCDU power from this management cabinet, power off the PDU circuit breakers or disconnect the PDUs from facility power and follow lockout/tagout procedures for the site.
+1. (Optional) If a liquid-cooled EX2000 cabinet is not receiving MCDU power from this management cabinet, power off the PDU circuit breakers or disconnect the PDUs from facility power and follow lockout/tagout procedures for the site.

+## Next Step

-##### Return to [System Power Off Procedures](System_Power_Off_Procedures.md) and continue with next step.
+Return to [System Power Off Procedures](System_Power_Off_Procedures.md) and continue with next step.